 SB 3 dictates which routes of administration may be used, smoking and vaporizing are banned, this is unacceptable, again, the legislature should not play doctor and pretend to practice medicine.
-Therefore, we recommend no restrictions on the routes of administration, patients should be allowed to smoke or vaporize medical cannabis if recommended.
+Therefore, SB 3 should amended so that it places no restrictions on the routes of administration, patients should be allowed to smoke or vaporize medical cannabis if recommended.

 SB 3 does not allow patients and caregivers to cultivate their own medicine, which helps provide more affordable medicine and protects patients from supply shortages and federal raids on dispensaries.
-Therefore, we believe patients should be allowed to cultivate cannabis without a license.
+Therefore, SB 3 should be amended so that patients would be allowed to cultivate medical cannabis without a license.